 Additionally, humid air is relatively stagnant compared to dry air.
 This leads to less airflow and poorer ventilation.
 Because of this, any particles that smell bad tend to linger in the air much longer.

-Disadvantages of dehumidifiers
+The cons of dehumidifiers

 A dehumidifier can make quite some noise